polymerchm/chordcalc/README.md

 - **Shield.py**

-The new features in 5.0 are:
+The new features in 5.5 are:

+- better handling of multiple device based on their size

+Verion 5.0:

 - iPhone 6 compatible (to emulatate the iPhone on an iPad, set the variable debugOnIpad to True)